 The first of three SENCO Weeks to deal with differentiation, which refers to all the processes involved in learning which deal with differences in learners and attempts to motivate and assess positively at all levels of achievement

 We’re starting a three-part mini-series on differentiation this week.
 Helping colleagues to match pupils with appropriate tasks, resources and support is a big part of the SENCO role and influential in developing effective whole-school approaches to meeting special educational needs.
-If you can crack this, you’re well on the way to minimising the barriers to pupils’ learning and achievement, and will certainly make your own job much easier.
+If you can crack this, you’re well on the way to minimizing the barriers to pupils’ learning and achievement, and will certainly make your own job much easier.

 Support for SENCOs